 - How to File a NOD and NOE

 These publications are a compilation of bills that were passed by the Legislature during previous sessions and sent to the Governor’s Office for consideration, and that pertain to local and regional governance.
-These publications are intended to be comprehensive, but are not exhaustive of all bills that may be relevant to local and regional government.
+They can be found on our CEQA news page.

 - Mitigated Negative Declarations (December 2004)